The incredible history of a Scottish castle hotel

 Unable to have a son, Sir Reginald de Cheyne handed Ackergill Tower to his eldest daughter in 1350 and it passed through eight generations until the Battle of Flodden in 1513.
 Here, Sir William Keith of Ackergill fell and the castle became jointly owned by the Keith and Earl Marshall families.
 In these days, family feuds were common; first Alexander Keith was held prisoner in Castle Girnigoe, then in 1592 Robert Keith seized the house from George Earl Marshall and was declared a rebel.
 In 1598, another complaint was made by the Earl Marshall family, this time that John Keith of Sister and his two sons had ‘ledderit the walls of Ackergill’ by night and had entered and spoiled the castle, wounded his servants and ‘now keeps the place’.

-Over the coming centuries, Ackergill, like many castles in Caithness, became neglected.
+Over the past centuries, Ackergill, like many castles in Caithness, became neglected.
 Despite modernisation work and additions in the 17th century (when Ackergill became the first property in Scotland to have wallpaper) the estate fell into a dire state.
 Between 1890 to 1986, the estate land declined from over 100,000 acres to less than 4,000 and the income from tenant farmers could not support the ageing building.
 Finally, the trustees of Ackergill Tower put it up for sale.
 It was bought first by the Banister family but after a two and a half year renovation programme it was sold again, this time to Amazing Venues.
 An even more enormous renovation project took place until the luxurious castle you see today was opened in 2012.

 Stay with us